 Stage 3 complaints submitted for Institutional Review will be acknowledged within 2 University working days.
 Where it is determined that there are sufficient grounds, the Academic Registrar will review the complaint and provide an outcome in writing no later than 30 University working days from the time that the Stage 3 complaint was submitted for Stage 3 Formal Institutional Review.

 Where there are clear and justifiable reasons for extending the timescale for considering a complaint in Stage 3, the Academic Registrar will exercise judgement and set time limits on extending the review, notifying the applicant in writing.
 The applicant will be kept updated on the need for any extension and be given a revised deadline for bringing the Stage 3 review to a conclusion.

 The outcome of the Formal Institutional Review will be communicated to the applicant in writing.
 The outcome will include a clear explanation of the determination made on the key elements within the complaint under review.
 The University will give an explanation of how any outcomes from the review are to be implemented.

 Once a decision has been issued a record will be kept by the University detailing the outcome and the complaint will be closed subject to any further external escalation.
-The Director of SROAS will monitor, on an annual basis, formal complaints which have been referred, and will be responsible for implementing, or recommending to the appropriate authority, changes to systems or procedures suggested by the nature and pattern of the complaints received.
+The Head of Admissions will monitor, on an annual basis, formal complaints which have been referred, and will be responsible for implementing, or recommending to the appropriate authority, changes to systems or procedures suggested by the nature and pattern of the complaints received.

 The University values all feedback and will take it into account when reviewing its policies, processes and services.
-We are committed to ensuring we deliver the most effective service possible and to that end welcome feedback on the Student Recruitment, Outreach and Admissions Service Complaints Procedure and the related information and guidance provided.
+We are committed to ensuring we deliver the most effective service possible and to that end welcome feedback on the Admissions Service Complaints Procedure and the related information and guidance provided.
 If you would like to assist with improving this Procedure or the service provided, you can either complete an online web form:

 Or email: SROAScomplaints@warwick.ac.uk